jwallin/azure-gaming/README.md

 Click on the button above for your desired VM type and fill out the form.
 You'll need to fill in:
 * Subscription: your paid subscription
 * Resource group: create a new one and name it anything you like
 * Location: pick the location closest to you.
-Note that not every location has the VM with M60 graphics card.
+Location 'West Europe' has support for NV6 VMs (not all regions do).
 Check [this website](https://azure.microsoft.com/en-us/global-infrastructure/services/) for whether a region supports NV6 VM.
 * Admin username and password: the login credentials for the local user.
 * Script location: the location of the setup script.
 Use the default value.
 * Windows Update: whether to update windows, which takes around an hour.
 Recommended to leave as false.
-* Network ID: network ID of your zero tier VPN.

 For standard VM, you could specify a time when the VM would automatically shut down and deallocate.
 Once it's deallocated, you do not have to pay for the VM.
 See [Q & A](#q--a) for more.